The Following Blog Posts Contain Information Related To:

 How did Cheetah justify filing in a U.S. court?
 Since the Google Play store distributes APUS’ Launcher in California, California residents are affected by the alleged violations.

-Maybe it’s knowledge of a bespoke formula or innovative accounting process that confers a competitive edge.
+Maybe it’s knowledge of a bespoke formula or innovative accounting process.
 Or perhaps it’s a confidential list of contacts.
-Either way, the information with which our fictitious, but ambitious, Tim absconds is not registered with the United States Patent and Trademark Office, and is highly unlikely to qualify for copyright or patent protection, rendering a potential intellectual property claim moot.
+Either way, the information with which our fictitious, but ambitious, Tim absconds is not registered with the United States Patent and Trademark Office, rendering a potential intellectual property claim moot.

 In this hypothetical – but all too common – situation, what are the legal options?

 If, during his tenure, Tim signed the proper agreements, you may be able to move forward with a successful breach of confidentiality, breach of loyalty, or a breach of non-compete duty claim(s).
-But even if such an agreement did not exist, you may have a solid trade secret misappropriation claim, if you can establish all of the requisite elements of a trade secret.
+And even if such an agreement didn’t exist, you may have a solid trade secret misappropriation claim, if you can establish all of the requisite elements of a trade secret.

 101 Definition: What Are Trade Secrets?